backstage-technical-services/hub/docs/contributing/Development Workflow.md

    The reviewer will add a series of labels with the `needs` prefix to indicate what information is needed.
-Triage is complete once the `status/triage` label is removed.
+Triage is complete once the `status/triage` label is removed and it moves to the "Refinement" stage.

-   A ticket may not need refinement if this triage process determines it to be sufficiently detailed; in which case it can progress straight to `Ready`, and the reviewer will unassign themselves.
+   > A ticket may not need refinement if this triage process determines
+   > it to be sufficiently detailed; in which case it can progress
+   > straight to `Ready`, and the reviewer will unassign themselves.

 2. **Refinement**

-   Once a ticket has been triage it must be refined; this is a fancy word for resolving all of the `needs` labels.
-Each label must be either resolved or deemed no longer necessary.
+   Once a ticket has been triaged it must be refined; this is a fancy word for resolving all of the `needs` labels.
+Each label must be either resolved or deemed no longer necessary (however, you should check with the person who triaged the ticket first).
 As each label is removed, the results of the refinement must be added to the ticket, either as a comment or in the description.